The Knights Celestial have come into their own, having discovered their powers (and weaknesses), but it may not be enough. Undead have arisen.

 “So you are the knight who has been recovering the land and now holds a legal claim on it,” Caspian said.

-“The legalities,” Philip said, “Are a matter of some debate and I, my lord, am not a great debater, and won’t pretend to be.”
+“The legalities,” Philip said, “are a matter of some debate and I, my lord, am not a great debater, and won’t pretend to be.”

 “Do you intend to pursue the claim?”